Is It Time for a New Joint?

 Should you have surgery?

 Joint replacement should be a final step in treatment.
-More conservative treatments are generally recommended before joint replacement.
+Other treatments are often

 When do you need surgery?